Safest Neighborhoods to Live in New York City in 2025

 Are there any neighborhoods in NYC that are particularly safe for families?

-Upper East Side, Manhattan, Forest Hills, Queens, Park Slope, Brooklyn, and Battery Park City, Manhattan are the neighborhoods that are known for their family-oriented environment.
+Upper East Side, Forest Hills, Queens, Park Slope, Brooklyn, Battery Park City, and Bay Ridge are the neighborhoods with the most family-friendly environment.
+Each of these neighborhoods offers a mix of safety, family-oriented amenities, and good schools.

 Is it safe to walk in New York at night?